shau-git/FED_aot/README.md

 If you notice a character __like button__ that __isn't working__, it's likely because the server takes some time to start up.
 Simply __log out__ and __log back in__, and the issue should be resolved.

 ## Credits
+Disclaimer:
+1. All assets (images & audio) are the property of their respective owners( Hajime Isayama/ MAPPA / Wit Studio / Pony Canyon).
+2. This is a non-commercial student project intended to demostrate web development skills under Fair Use guildlines.
+No copyright infringement is intended.

 ### Content
 - The Sysnosis for each epsiodes were copied from [attackontitan.fandom](https://attackontitan.fandom.com/wiki/List_of_Attack_on_Titan_episodes).